 I've just uploaded a CSV file named 'user_data.csv'.
 Can you confirm it's been imported correctly and give me a brief summary of its contents?

-Data Science Workflow with Assembly
+Data Science Workflow with Factory

 1. Data Preprocessing

-Assembly can assist in cleaning and preparing your data for analysis.
+Factory can assist in cleaning and preparing your data for analysis.
 Here are some tasks you can accomplish:

 2. Exploratory Data Analysis (EDA)

-Assembly can help you gain insights from your data through various EDA techniques:
+Factory can help you gain insights from your data through various EDA techniques:

 1